inderjot/gengo_api_docs/content/v2/payloads.md

 custom_data
-: _String_ of up to 1K of client-specific data that may have been sent when the job was submitted.
+: _String_ of up to 1K of client-specific data that may have been sent when the job was submitted. mt This value will be "1" if the text in body_tgt is a machine translation.
+A machine translation is provided as a convenience while a human translation is pending.
+You can choose to use or discard the provided translation.

 mt
 : _1 (true) / 0 (false)_ of whether the content in body_tgt is a machine translation.
 A machine translation is always provided as a convenience while a human translation is pending.